scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 For Cosmos DB, use the Cosmos DB account name as `username`.

+## Update Configuration Files

 ### Configure schema-loading-custom-values

 To create a Scalar DL schema in the database, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.
-You can refer to the [section](#kubernetes-secret-and-schema-loading-reference) to check which values are needed based on the database used.
+You can refer to the [section](#reference-table) to check which values are needed based on the database used.
 If any configuration property value is defined as `N/A` in the reference table for your database, you need to remove that property from the configuration file.

 **With Kubernetes secrets**